Estimating and understanding exponential random graph models: Background

 Suppose that the graphs $G_n$ become more and more similar in the sense that $t(H, G_n)$ tends to a limit $t(H)$ for every $H$.
 One way to define a limit of the sequence $\{G_n\}$ is to define an appropriate limit object from which the values $t(H)$ can be read off.

-The main result of \cite{lovaszszegedy06} (following the earlier equivalent work of Aldous\ \cite{aldous81} and Hoover \cite{hoover82}) is that indeed there is a natural ``limit object'' in the form of a function $h\in \mm$, where $\mm$ is the space of all measurable functions from $[0,1]^2$ into $[0,1]$ that satisfy $h(x,y)=h(y,x)$ for all $x,y$.
+The main result of \cite{lovaszszegedy06} (following the earlier equivalent work of Aldous \cite{aldous81} and Hoover \cite{hoover82}) is that indeed there is a natural ``limit object'' in the form of a function $h\in\mm$, where $\mm$ is the space of all measurable functions from $[0,1]^2$ into $[0,1]$ that satisfy $h(x,y)=h(y,x)$ for all $x,y$.

 Conversely, every such function arises as the limit of an appropriate graph sequence.
-This limit object determines all the limits of subgraph densities: if $H$ is a simple graph with $V(H) = [k] = \{1, \dots, k\}$, let
+This limit object determines all the limits of subgraph densities: if $H$ is a simple graph with $V(H) = [k] = \{ 1,\ldots, k\}$, let

 Here $E(H)$ denotes the edge set of $H$.
-A sequence of graphs $\{G_n\}_{n\ge 1}$ is said to converge to $h$ if for every finite simple graph $H$,
+A sequence of graphs $\{G_n\}_{n\ge1}$ is said to converge to $h$ if for every finite simple graph $H$,

-Intuitively, the interval $[0,1]$ represents a `continuum' of vertices, and $h(x,y)$ denotes the probability of putting an edge between $x$ and $y$.
-For example, for the \ER graph $G(n,p)$, if $p$ is fixed and $n \to \infty$, then the limit graph is represented by the function that is identically equal to $p$ on\ $[0,1]^2$.
+Intuitively, the interval $[0,1]$ represents a ``continuum'' of vertices, and $h(x,y)$ denotes the probability of putting an edge between $x$ and $y$.
+For example, for the Erd\H{o}s--R\'enyi graph $G(n,p)$, if $p$ is fixed and $n \to\infty$, then the limit graph is represented by the function that is identically equal to $p$ on $[0,1]^2$.
+Clearly, this framework is therefore useful only when $p$ does not tend to zero when $n\ra\infty$, that is, in the case of dense Erd\H{o}s--R\'enyi graphs.

-These limit objects, i.e., elements of $\mm$, are called ``graph limits'' or ``graphons'' in \cite{lovaszszegedy06, borgsetal08, borgsetal07}.
-A finite simple graph $G$ on $\{1,\dots,n\}$ can also be represented as a graph limit $f^G$ is a natural way, by defining
+These limit objects, that is, elements of $\mm$, are called ``graph limits'' or ``graphons'' in \cite {lovaszszegedy06,borgsetal08,borgsetal07}.
+A finite simple graph $G$ on $\{1,\ldots,n\}$ can also be represented as a graph limit $f^G$ is a natural way, by defining

-The definition makes sense because $t(H, f^G) = t(H, G)$ for every simple graph $H$ and therefore the constant sequence $\{G, G,\ldots\}$ converges to the graph limit $f^G$.
-Note that this allows {\it all} simple graphs, irrespective of the number of vertices, to be represented as elements of a single abstract space, namely~$\mm$.
+The definition makes sense because $t(H, f^G) = t(H, G)$ for every simple graph $H$ and therefore the constant sequence $\{G, G,\ldots\}$ converges to the graph limit~$f^G$.
+Note that this allows \textit{all} simple graphs, irrespective of the number of vertices, to be represented as elements of a single abstract space, namely $\mm$.

 With the above representation, it turns out that the notion of convergence in terms of subgraph densities outlined above can be captured by an explicit metric on $\mm$, the so-called \textit{cut distance} (originally defined for finite graphs by Frieze and Kannan \cite{friezekannan99}).
-Start with the space $\mm$ of measurable functions $f(x,y)$ on $[0,1]^2$ that satisfy $0\le f(x,y)\le 1$ and $f(x,y)=f(y,x)$.
+Start with the space $\mm$ of measurable functions $f(x,y)$ on $[0,1]^2$ that satisfy $0\le f(x,y)\le1$ and $f(x,y)=f(y,x)$.
 Define the cut distance